Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Introduction

-This work was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
+\textbf{Acknowledgments.} This article was written during my PhD studies under the supervision of Jason Lotay and Simon Donaldson.
+I am indebted to them for sharing their ideas and supporting me during my work on this thesis.
+I thank the two anonymous reviewers for their very helpful comments.
+Their comments included the proof to \cref{proposition:critical-dimension}.
+This work was supported by [EP/L015234/1], the Engineering and Physical Sciences Research Council, the EPSRC Centre for Doctoral Training in Geometry and Number Theory (the London School of Geometry and Number Theory), University College London.
 The author was also supported by Imperial College London.